-CREATE ACCOUNT BASIC SETTINGS SITE PROFILE SWITCH WIDE SETTINGS PORT SETTINGS SUMMARY Mon Aug 13 2018 14:18:37 HELP A ND TIPS ce Management Settings nagement Interface nagement IP ponet Mask fault Gateway (optional) net H P transparent mode gigabitethemett)/0 x.x.x x.x.x x.x.x x.x.x (optional) password to authenticate user access to Select this to enable secure remote acc Configure a userame and password to Enable transparent mode if you do not w transparent switch does not advertise its synchronize its VLAN configuration base In time will be adjusted at the time of cure VRF instance that allows users to inual interfaces (SVR) and physical e using Teinet.
-Configure a username and the device. so to the device using Secure Shall (SSR authenticate user access to the device. and the switch to participate in VTP.
-A VT VAN configuration and does not < Setup Options Site Profile >
+CREATE ACCOUNT BASIC SETTINGS SITE PROFILE SWITCH WIDE SETTINGS PORT SETTINGS SUMMARY Mon Aug 13 2018 14:18:37 😧 HELP A ND TIPS vice Management Settings anagement Interface gigabitethernet0/0 device name is an identification that is gi If manual time is set then the difference i anagement IP x.x.x.x configuring the device. ubnet Mask X.X.X.X The management VRF is a dedicated, se manage the router inband on switched v interfaces. efault Gateway (optional) x.x.x.x (optional) Select this to enable access to the devic password to authenticate user access to linet Select this to enable secure remote acce Configure a username and password to a н Enable transparent mode if you do not w transparent switch does not advertise its P transparent mode synchronize its VLAN configuration base transparent switches do forward VTP ad d on received advertisements, but < Setup Options Site Profile :